 3. Data quality

-If your CRM has duplicate contacts, inconsistent naming, missing fields, or outdated records, the automation will inherit those problems.
-According to Gartner’s 2023 Data Quality report, poor data quality costs organizations an average of $12.9 million per year.
-For small businesses, the cost shows up differently: broken automations, wrong emails, missed follow-ups.
+If your CRM has duplicate contacts, inconsistent naming, missing fields, or outdated records, the automation inherits those problems.
+Gartner’s 2023 Data Quality report puts the cost of poor data quality at $12.9 million per year for the average organization.
+For small businesses, the cost shows up as broken automations, wrong emails, and missed follow-ups.

 Speed tip: Run a data cleanup before the build starts.
 Deduplicate contacts, standardize field formats, fill required fields.
 One day of cleanup prevents a week of debugging.